clreda/expansion-network/vignette.md

 This is an example of using the code for model expansion and synthesis, on a dummy model, called "complete".
 Related files, called "model.net" (the non-expanded model file), "observations.spec" (the experimental data file) and "complete_crms.R" (file which contains the TF bindings), are located at examples/models/complete.
-Associated script is vignette.sh.
+Associated script is vignette.sh (start the script with the following command: "./vignette.sh".
+To clean the resulting files, type "./vignette.sh --clean").

 **Note:** There should be a **white space** at the end of the 6th line (line for node declaration) of "model.net".